What happened to those empty moments before phones? When you woke up and lay in bed just thinking about life. Or rolled over and hugged your partner.

 – Take a social media vacation!
 Try having a day off (or longer) with no posts or updates.

 If you’re giving advice, I always think it’s got to be advice you’d take and so I’ve put a few of these into action myself.
 My favourite is moving the phone out of the bedroom.
 I love waking up to the radio rather than the beep of my phone.
-Over Easter Ill be putting the final one into action – a social media vacation so I can properly unplug.
-I hope you all have a lovely break and will look forward to seeing you when I’m back!
+Give it a try!